HoyunS/MentalBench/README.md

-# MENTALBENCH: A Benchmark for Evaluating LLMs on Mental Health Diagnosis
+# MentalBench: A Benchmark for Evaluating LLMs on Mental Health Diagnosis

 MENTALBENCH is a comprehensive benchmark designed to evaluate the diagnostic reasoning capabilities of Large Language Models (LLMs) in mental health contexts.
 The benchmark features clinically-grounded questions spanning multiple difficulty levels and question types, built upon a structured knowledge graph of psychiatric disorders and symptoms.